dotlang/language/Enhancements.md

 N - What happens if we expose a private variable?
 We don't want to ban that so there should be a consistent, orth, least surprised, general explanation for this situation.
 All publics will become privates?
 No.

-Y - Benefits of `class1.nil`: default value when a variable is defined (class1 c, what is value of c?).
+N - Benefits of `class1.nil`: default value when a variable is defined (class1 c, what is value of c?).
 How should we represent invalid state?
 Fawler calls this `special case` where for example in a "Customer" class there is a special sub-class called "Missing Customer".
 When we add `MyClass mc;` to the struct, what will be the value of `mc` when class is created if it's not assigned in the constructor?
 We should have an optional static property in classes which will be used for above cases + where developer needs.